 Educational programs also include undergraduate education and independent research, graduate training, the Brown-MBL Graduate Program in Biological and Environmental Sciences, postdoctoral training, and community continuing education programs.

 The Brown-MBL Partnership fosters research collaborations between scientists from the MBL and Brown University, and includes undergraduate training, a joint graduate program, graduate training grants, and collaborative research programs.

-The Woods Hole Consortium is a research and educational alliance between the MBL, Woods Hole Oceanographic Institution, and Woods Hole Research Center.
+The Woods Hole Consortium is a research and educational alliance between the MBL, the Woods Hole Oceanographic Institution, and the Woods Hole Research Center.

 The MBL annually hosts scientific meetings, conferences, and departmental retreats, accommodating more than 2,600 participants from around the world.